Module: Region Similarity#

 sdata

-/g/huber/users/meyerben/notebooks/spatial_transcriptomics/SegTraQ/src/segtraq/SegTraQ.py:130: RuntimeWarning: No area column specified for tables.
-Area will be automatically computed from shapes.
+/g/huber/users/lazic/src/SegTraQ/src/segtraq/SegTraQ.py:116: RuntimeWarning: No centroids specified for tables.
+Centroids will be automatically computed from shapes.

 validate_spatialdata(